 Coordinating, Developing, and Delivering Highway Transportation Innovations

-The FHWA Office of Safety Research and Development is helping to reduce highway crashes and related fatalities and injuries by developing and implementing safety innovations in a nationally coordinated safety research and development program
+The Federal Highway Administration (FHWA) Office of Safety Research and Development is helping to reduce highway crashes and related fatalities and injuries by developing and implementing safety innovations in a nationally coordinated safety research and development program.

-This research program emphasizes interdisciplinary collaboration and strong stakeholder involvement, to support the FHWA’s overall strategic priorities.
-The Office of Safety Research and Development works closely with the FHWA Office of Safety and the Resource Center Safety and Design Technical Service Team, to develop research agendas and implement them through practical tools and guidance for practitioners.
+This research program emphasizes interdisciplinary collaboration and strong stakeholder involvement to support FHWA’s overall strategic priorities.
+The Office of Safety Research and Development works closely with FHWA’s Office of Safety and the Resource Center Safety and Design Technical Service Team to develop research agendas and implement them through practical tools and guidance for practitioners.

 The Office of Safety R&D is composed of three teams of research engineers, scientists, and psychologists.